On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

 We prove this by showing that we can efficiently compute a collection of candidate Steiner points for a \dst instance such that the optimal tree for the \dst instance is near-optimal for the corresponding \cst instance.
 Hence, efficient approximation algorithms for \dst yield similarly effective approximation algorithms for \cst.
-Indeed, one consequence of this result is an improved approximation algorithm for high-dimensional \cst (see Corollary~\ref{cor:alg}).
-The proof makes use of recent structural results about near-optimal Steiner trees \cite{Bartal_Gottlieb_2021}.
+As an immediate consequence, this yields a $1.39$-approximation polynomial time algorithm for high dimensional \cst in $\ell_p$-metrics (see Corollary~\ref{cor:alg}).
+The proof heavily relies on structural results about near-optimal Steiner trees from \cite{DuZhangFeng91, Borchers97, Bartal_Gottlieb_2021}.

-Our third contribution is the resolution of Open Question~\ref{open3}.
-In fact, our result establishes a rather neat connection between chromatic number of a graph and the cost of the resulting Steiner tree.